zainaftab2225/zainaftab2225.github.io/_sociology/herbert-spencer.md

 Spencer said that there are 4 stages to evolution:
 1. **Simple society** is the most basic society made up of the family unit;
 2. **Compound society** is a large number of simple societies that form a *clan*;
-3. **Doubly Compound society** is a large number of compound societies or colans that come together to form a *tribe*;
+3. **Doubly Compound society** is a large number of compound societies or clans that come together to form a *tribe*;
 4. **Trebly Compound society** is made up of a large number of tribes that come together to form a *nation state*.

 #### 2. Militant to Industrial Evolution

-In **militant societies**, units are forced to cooperat and obey the commands of the superior officer.
+In **militant societies**, units are forced to cooperate and obey the commands of the superior officer.
 Militant societies have a centralized government structure which dominates over the organizations of the society.

 In contrast, **industrial societies** have voluntary cooperation with a democratic and devolved government structure.
 The state plays very little role in an industrial society.